Andrés Mignucci

-Andrés Mignucci Giannoni FAIA (born December 17, 1957, Ponce, Puerto Rico – died November 21, 2022) was a Puerto Rican architect and urbanist of Corsican ancestry.
+Andrés Mignucci Giannoni FAIA (December 17, 1957 – November 21, 2022) was a Puerto Rican architect and urbanist of Corsican ancestry.
 His work received recognition for its integration of the disciplines of architecture, urban design and landscape architecture in the creation of public spaces with a sense of place, human scale, and environmental responsibility.
 In 2005 Andrés Mignucci was elected to the College of Fellows of the American Institute of Architects.
 In 2012, he was awarded the Henry Klumb Award by the Puerto Rico College of Architects.
 In 2019, Mignucci received the Distinguished Professor Award by the Association of Collegiate Schools of Architecture, and was named Arts and Literary Arts Scholar in Residence at the Rockefeller Foundation's Bellagio Center in Bellagio, Italy.

 Mignucci died in San Juan on 21 November 2022, aged 64.
 His legacy was honored on 21 December 2022 by the Colegio de Arquitectos y Arquitectos Paisajistas de Puerto Rico and by the Puerto Rico chapter of the American Institute of Architects.

 Education and career

-Mignucci studied architecture at the University of Wisconsin–Milwaukee (BS Arch (Honors), 1979) and the Massachusetts Institute of Technology (MIT) (M.Arch, 1982).
+Mignucci studied architecture at the University of Wisconsin–Milwaukee (BS Arch (Honors), 1979) and the Massachusetts Institute of Technology (MIT) (M.Arch., 1982).

 He trained as an urban designer with Stephen Carr and Kevin A. Lynch in Cambridge, Massachusetts (1983–86) and as an architect with German architect Erich Schneider-Wessling (1986–88).
 Mignucci's main contribution has been in the field of public space design.
 His major projects include Parque de los Niños and Parque de Santurce, two large scale landscape restoration projects along the Caño de Martin Peña; the El Condado public space system, which includes the Plaza Antonia Quiñones, La Ventana al Mar, Plaza Las Nereidas and Parque del Indio; the restoration of Luis Muñoz Rivera Park, San Juan's oldest public space; and the Plaza de Isabela, the town square in the northwest municipality of Isabela.